 But his life would soon take an abrupt and devastating turn.
 In April of 1994, the country of Rwanda would break out into one of the worst genocides in history, leaving over a million dead in its wake.
 Cruce and his family found themselves on the front lines… a broken road of burning cars and mangled corpses the only path between them and safety.
 With nothing but a Bible in their hands and a prayer in their hearts the family pushed through the chaos, escaping with their lives under a hail of gunfire.
 Slipping through roadblocks of machete wielding mobs and back roads through dark mountains, the family finally made it safely into the country of Burundi, and began building a new life for themselves in Kenya East Africa.
 But the images and memories from Rwanda would forever make a lasting imprint on the life and music of Cruce... and in time, music itself would become the only outlet to save him from the silent hurt that was slowly beginning to swell inside.

-At the age of sixteen his family returned to the States and for the first time in his life Cruce felt lost and out of place.
-The images of death that continued to tear at his mind were a burden no one could share and he quickly found himself pulling away from the world around him.
-His religious upbringing faded into the background as he slipped into a vicious downward spiral of drugs, jail, gangs, violence and struggle.
-Until by the age of eighteen he was homeless and strung out on the streets of Atlanta.
-It was there, on the roach ridden floors of a filthy crack-house he began writing what would become his first album; A cry from the deepest part of his soul, at the darkest place in his life to the God that had once delivered him from bloodshed of Rwanda.
-So he began the slow and arduous climb back up towards redemption.
-Within a year he was married with his first child, working full-time as a maintenance man, fighting to feed both his family and his undying dream for music.
+At the age of sixteen his family returned to the States, and for the first time in his life Cruce felt lost and out of place.
+The images of death that tore at his mind were a burden no one could share, and he slowly found himself pulling further and further away from the world around him.
+His religious upbringing faded into the background as he slipped into a vicious downward spiral of drugs, gangs and violence.
+Until eventually he found himself homeless and strung out on the Southside of Atlanta.
+It was there, on the roach ridden floors of a filthy crack-house he began writing what would become his first album; A cry from the deepest part of his soul, at the darkest place in his life, to the God that had once delivered him from bloodshed of his childhood.
+With each song he climbed a little closer back towards redemption.